yardsale8/stat110_book/_sources/chp5/central_limit_theorem.rst

    (ii) our sample size is sufficiently large.

-2. We know the distribution of sample means will be centered at the true population mean (which we can set to some hypothesized value in the null hypothesis).
+2. We know the distribution of sample means will be centered at the true population mean
+..    (which we can set to some hypothesized value in the null hypothesis).

-3. We know that the variability in the distribution of sample means is given by (i.e., the variability decreases as the sample size gets larger, which we can see in the above examples).
+3. We know that the variability in the distribution of sample means is given by :math:`\sigma/\sqrt{n}` (i.e., the variability decreases as the sample size gets larger, which we can see in the above examples).

-In the next section, we put all of the pieces together to create what is known as the **t-test**.
+In the next section, we put all of the pieces together to create what is a t-confidence interval.
+.. known as the **t-test**.